The Misewa Saga (novel series)

-The Misewa Saga is a series of four middle grade fiction fantasy novels being written by Canadian author David Robertson.
+The Misewa Saga is a series of five middle grade fiction fantasy novels being written by Canadian author David A. Robertson.
 The series covers the adventures of Morgan and Eli, two young Indigenous foster children who discover a magical portal that leads them to another world.
 The series is inspired by Narnia, but with a specific focus on Indigenous stories and culture.
 It is set alternately in modern-day Winnipeg, Manitoba and in the magical world of the North Country, in which the village of Misewa is the last remaining settlement.
 The first two books have been bestsellers, and the series has been optioned by Disney subsidiary ABC Signature.

 Novels

 The Barren Grounds

 The novel opens with Morgan waking up in her foster family's house in Winnipeg, Manitoba, where she has lived for two months.
 She lives with Eli, another Indigenous foster child, and their foster parents, James and Katie.
 Morgan introduces Eli to the attic in their house, where Morgan secretly spends time reading, and he starts drawing a picture of an animal walking across a snowy field.
 The children staple this drawing to a painted-over door in the closet, and inadvertently create a portal to Misewa.

 Upon entering the portal, Morgan and Eli are discovered by Ochek, who brings them to the only surviving village in the North Country.
 He tells them about the man who caused them to be stuck in the White Time, or a permanent winter.
 Morgan and Eli help Ochek find the summer birds that create the Green Time, or summer.
 In the process, Ochek is shot with an arrow, whereupon he bursts into flashes of light and turns into seven stars, forming the Big Dipper, and the Green Time is restored.